Mid Mountains Legal Blog

 A SMSF interest may be split in a financial agreement or by a court order.

-There are generally two methods that a SMSF interest can be split – as a specific dollar amount (base amount) or as a percentage of the balance of the superannuation entitlements.
-A base amount payment is the most common method used, as it guarantees the amount that a non-member spouse will receive from the split, while a percentage split may be higher or lower than the estimated value of the interest, depending on the interest’s value when the fund’s Trustee gives effect to the Court Order.
-The circumstances of your matter and the current economic circumstances dictate which type of split is appropriate.
+A SMSF interest can be split either as a specific dollar amount (base amount) or as a percentage of the balance of the superannuation entitlements.
+A base amount payment guarantees the amount that a non-member spouse will receive from the split, while a percentage split may be higher or lower than the estimated value of the interest, depending on the interest’s value when the fund’s Trustee gives effect to the court order.

-Once the superannuation interest becomes subject to a payment split, the non-member spouse generally has one of the following options in respect of the interest:
+Once the superannuation interest becomes subject to a payment split, the non-member spouse can:

-- create a new interest in the same fund –– this option however may be precluded under the SMSF Trust Deed and is not recommended if the separation is acrimonious;
+1. create a new interest in the same fund –– this option however may be precluded under the SMSF Trust Deed and is not recommended if the separation is acrimonious; or

-Contact us today for expert advice on your SMSF and family law property settlement.
+Contact us for free no-obligation initial telephone advice and assistance regarding splitting an SMSF in a family law property settlement.